 calc(100% - X) calc(100% - Y)

-Here is another important property that can be used to alter the position of background image.
-This property relies on the box model so lets get a quick reminder about how that works:
+Here is another important property that can be used to alter the position of a background image.
+This property relies on the box model so let's get a quick reminder about how that works:

-background-origin specifies which box we need to consider in order to do all our previous calculations.
+background-origin specifies which box we need to consider to do all our previous calculations.